Relation Dataset

 Source Object

-An object in the source dataset.
-As shown in the figure below, each row (excluding the header) represents an object.
+Objects in the source dataset.
+In the figure below, each row (excluding the header) represents an object.

 Relation